rtckit/php-sip/README.md

 composer require rtckit/sip
 ```

-If you only need the library during development, for instance when used in your test suite, then you should add it as a development-time dependency:
+If you only need the library during development, for instance when used in your test suite, then you should add it as a development-only dependency:

 ```sh
 composer require --dev rtckit/sip